danadayoonlee/recipe/README.md

 # Recipe

-This is a recipe website that users can add or see recipes.
+This is a recipe website that users can add or see recipes. <br>
 Admins who are logged in have more access to manage recipes using CRUD operations.

 - Microsoft SQL Server is connected to store information